doubledubba/bbhs-intranet/docs/intranet.rst

 Types of users
 ==============

-There are primarily two types of users in the intranet.
+There are two main types of users in the intranet.

-Any other kind of user is app-specific, but falls within the following two
+Every user is either a super user, or a regular user.

-categories:
+All super users have the same full permissions, but not all regular users get the same permissions.
+That depends on which user-specific permissions they have been explicitly granted, or which permission groups they belong to.

 Super user
 ----------